ramonfe/ramonfe/README.md

 ## Dollar in Mexico - IOs and Android App
 Shows the dollar exchange price in main banks of Mexico, goverments sources and market price.
 It has charts for historical price until 5 years, also users can find the nearest banks in the map.

-##### Stack Used: Swift, UIKit, GoogleAds, Firebase, Kingfisher, Maps, Json and Rest APIs
+##### Stack Used: Swift, UIKit, Xamarin, GoogleAds, Firebase, Kingfisher, Maps, Json and Rest APIs

 <p align="center">
 <img src="https://github.com/ramonfe/ramonfe/blob/main/dollar_allinone.png" width="930" title="Dollar in Mexico">